biryukov12/telegram-bot/README.md

 # @Diary_biryukov12_bot
-Is my first telegram bot on a JS (Node.js runtime)
+Is my first telegram bot on a JS (Node.js)

 ### From the available functionality:
 - exchange rates (USD-RUB, EUR-RUB, Bitcoin-USD);